About the Founder and Publisher

 March 12, 2024

 Little Avalanches by publishing veteran and writing teacher Becky Ellis is a gorgeously written, heart punch and heart healer of a memoir that explores intergenerational trauma.
 Written in an unconventional three-part and three-voice structure, Little Avalanches tackles what happens when the decorated war hero comes home to raise a family.
+Chariable donations will be made to disabled veterans.

 It Could Be Worse